cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 a gateway to playing the game, rather than a fun mechanic to enjoy.
 Crafting can become a chore because there's not much player expression in the process.

-In Factorio, automating crafting is exciting.
+In *Factorio*, automating crafting is exciting.
 Once you have a few assembling machines doing your bidding, you can stop spending time crafting basic components and start thinking about what you'll build next and -- perhaps more importantly -- how you'll accomplish it.